 - Idea 3 — Co-create imagined shared space

-Although never realized, our design concepts were presented to the virtual team and generally well-received.
-We left them as open-source activities that may be used to strengthen future team interactions.
+Although never realized, the design concepts were presented to the virtual team and very well-received.
+They are now open-source activities that may be used to strengthen future team interactions.

 Importance to greater work culture

-To be continued… Please contact us for further details and possible collaborations.
+To be continued… Please get in touch for further details and possible collaborations.